Site logo

 Figure 1: Example of electrocardiogram (commonly known as an EKG signal).

-More recently, peripheral venous pressure (PVP) waveforms have been seen to be particularly sensitive to changes to the cardiovascular system, such as dehydration and blood loss.
+More recently, peripheral venous pressure (PVP) waveforms have been seen to be particularly sensitive to conditions in the cardiovascular system, such as dehydration and blood loss.
 Collecting PVP signals can be performed non-invasively with an external monitor, and they measure the relative pressure seen within a nearby vein.
 Taking a small time-domain window of a set duration (ex: 1 second or 10 seconds), a fast Fourier transform (commonly known as FFT) can be performed to get the frequency-domain representation of a subsection of the signal.
-These PVP signals are information dense in the frequency domain, and a logistic regression model can be trained to detect the differences in frequency components between two distinct groups, enabling accurate prediction of the state of a patient not seen in training.

 Multi-stage detector example